yahoo/elide-doc/pages/guide/v5/04-analytics.md

 * Modify the Grain of `game_on` column from `DAY` to `YEAR`.
 * Accessible by Admins and Guest users.

-To avoid the compilation error highlighted [above](#hjson-inheritance-vs-Java-inheritance), we will have to re-write the entire JVM class instead of inheriting from the Parent model.
-With the Hjson `extend`, it will be a few lines of simple changes to inherit from the Parent model as highlighted in the example below.
+To avoid the compilation error highlighted [above](#hjson-inheritance-vs-Java-inheritance), we will have to write the new JVM class with all the columns and properties instead of inheriting unchanged ones from the Parent model.
+With the Hjson `extend`, it will be a few lines of simple changes to inherit from the Parent model without duplication as highlighted in the example below.

 {% include code_example example="04-analytic-extend-config" %}